 If the fundamental inequities remain unaddressed, one in three B.C. midwives say they will be forced to leave the profession or change careers.

 B.C.’s government has the opportunity to address the inequities in our healthcare system and ensure the long-term availability of midwifery services for all British Columbians.

 The solutions to the current crisis of burnout and attrition among B.C. midwives are clear.
 Government must invest in benefits and business supports as an urgent first step, and commit to long-term sustainability by bringing compensation in line with other primary care providers.

-Ask for a virtual meeting with your MLA as soon as the next government is confirmed (expected on November 16, 2020).
-At that time, you can find your MLA here.
+Ask for a virtual meeting with your MLA.
+You can find your MLA here.

 Please also write to public servants.
 Government employees and officials are responsible for developing policy and implementing provincial direction.
 Some key contacts in the Ministry of Health include:

 We know you are already burdened by busy practices and professional and personal demands, but we are grateful for any time you can spend reaching out to the government on behalf of all midwives.

 Want to share this information with your clients?
 Click here to redirect them on our website.